 A postal worker can only cover so much ground on a given day.
 And since the USPS has a standard of delivering in rain, sleet or snow, that rules out the possibility of doing the service of delivering in stages (some today, some tomorrow).
 That means that any given post office is only servicing what it can reach in a day.
 ZIP Codes reflect that.

 Typically, a ZIP Code is tied to a post office; by that we mean, every one of the latter has one of the former.
 You might think of ZIP Codes as a mailing address for a particular post office.
-Some do handle more than one ZIP Code, but a one-on-one gameplan is the norm.
+Some do handle more than one ZIP Code, but a one-on-one game plan is the norm.

 Some ZIP Codes are special cases.
 Among them are "military" ZIP Codes, which include everything from military bases (domestic or otherwise) to battleships at sea.
 Then there are "unique" codes.
-Businesses and organizations sometimes get their own ZIP Codes, due to the volume of mail they send and or receive.
+Businesses and organizations sometimes get their own ZIP Codes, due to the volume of mail they send and receive.
 These are frequently benefiting from bulk mailing discounts, since the organization usually has a mail department that (1) presorts mail before giving it to the USPS, and (2) distributes mail internally so the USPS doesn't have to.
 Like standard ZIP Codes, "military" and "unique" ZIP Codes circumscribe their own delivery area.

-Ah, here we are.
-9-digit ZIP+4 Codes are the cream of the crop.
-They're only provided for an address once it's been validated and proven real.
+Using full ZIP Codes ensure the fastest, most accurate mailing possible.
+They're only provided for an address once the address has been standardized, validated and proven real.
 These codes indicate a specific delivery route, meaning the actual path the mail truck would travel in a single drop-off.
-Usually this is 10–20 homes or locations.
+Usually this comprises ten to twenty homes or locations.
 ZIP+4 Codes are also assigned to PO Boxes.
 Typically, each PO Box gets its own +4 Code, which often matches the box number.

-Benefits of ZIP+4
+Benefits of Full ZIP+4 Codes

-There are a number of reasons that ZIP+4 Codes are good omens for your shipping.
+There are a number of reasons that full ZIP+4 Codes are good omens for your shipping.
 For one, ZIP+4 Codes require validation; that means you know for sure an address is real if it has a ZIP+4 attached to it.
 For another thing, they can help get you those bulk mailing discounts.

-If you take away anything from this brief article, it should be three things: ZIP Codes indicate delivery routes, using ZIP+4 gets your mail there faster, and we at SmartyStreets can get you those codes.
+Three things will be on the quiz: (1) ZIP+4 Codes indicate delivery routes, (2) using ZIP+4 Codes gets your mail there faster and more accurately, and (3) we at SmartyStreets can get you those codes.
 If you want to try it on a single address, you can use our single address verification tool now.
 Our blindingly fast USPS address verification API provides the appropriate ZIP+4 Code for every address we process.
-Go ahead and try it out.
+Go ahead and perform some postal address verification.
 Or you could call us instead if you'd rather talk to a real person.
-(We'd offer a fake person too, but we don't have one of those on staff.)
+(We'd offer a fake person, but we don't have one of those on staff.)
 Either way, we can help you ZIP your address, and ZIP it good.